Glossary of terms

 - property – The field in a page type where you can enter information such as the title of the page, the author name, or a main body area where editors add text and images.

-- quick edit view – You can use the Quick Edit view when updating blocks.
-It lets you see all relevant block properties in one dialog box, and you do not have to leave the page context.
+- quick edit view – A view for updating blocks that displays all relevant block properties in one dialog box without leaving the page context.

 - rich-text editor – Utility for editing the content of web pages.